 Many years have elapsed, and Babazadeh is now a photographer, but that moment will remain imprinted in her mind forever.
 She had been made to feel, she says, like “some sort of monster.”
-She moved to the states at the age of seven, and in some ways, the burqa allowed her to feel in some small way connected to her childhood in Afghanistan and Iran, where girls typically start wearing the scarf at four years old.
+She moved to the states at the age of seven, and in some ways, the burqa allowed her to feel connected to her childhood in Afghanistan and Iran, where girls typically start wearing the garment at four years old.

 In response to the denial of that connection, as seen in much of the Western media coverage surrounding the burqa, Babazadeh creates Burqaphilia, in which she drapes her own body in burqas made of candy.
 She uses nets, plastic sheets, and other invisible tools to sew her outfits, which can get quite messy after up to four hours of shooting.

-Here, the Western fixation on sugary confections meets the Middle Eastern tradition of the burqa, which can be traced back to centuries before the garment was tied to religious ideals.
-Women, explains the artist, have used the headscarf to signify their social status for generations.
+Here, the Western fixation on sugary confections meets the Middle Eastern tradition of the burqa, which can be traced back to centuries before the garment was tied to religious ideas.
+As the artist explains, women have used the garment to signify their social status for generations.
 For many, it’s still a means of personal expression.
-Burqaphilia not only moves towards the resolution and marriage of two seemingly disparate identities and cultural norms, but it also asks us to confront our own desires and prejudice.
+Burqaphilia moves towards the resolution and marriage of two identities and cultural norms, and it also asks us to confront our own desires and prejudices.